confident-ai/deepeval/README.md

-# DeepEval - Unit Testing for LLMs
+# DeepEval - Evaluation Framework for LLMs

 <p align="center">
     <a>